dentech-floss/cache/README.md

 When a shared client is provided, the cache skips instrumentation and closing the client—allowing your application to manage its lifecycle centrally.

+> **Note**: `EnableTracing` and `EnableMetrics` are ignored when `Client` is supplied, because the cache cannot safely instrument a shared client.
+Instrument the client before passing it to the cache if you need telemetry.

 ## Serialization Types

 - **Protobuf**: For protobuf messages (automatic detection)